orbeon/orbeon-forms-doc/form-runner/api/other/offline-embedding-api.md

 From the user's perspective, this works almost exactly like the "Test" button which has always been present in Form Builder.

-As of Orbeon Forms 2021.1, there are limitations, including the following:
+As of Orbeon Forms 2023.1, there are limitations, including the following:

-- The APIs to compile and embed forms are not yet documented.
+- The documentation is not yet complete.
 - Some controls are not fully supported, including the Formatted Text Area as well as attachment controls.
 - Some formulas might not work.
 - Performance needs some improvements.